Volume 2 Number 1 | MYTHOLOG | Winter 2003 |

 "It’s everything.
 It’s the whole world."

-He pulled his hand from his pocket.
-It held a small preserved green leaf.
+I pull my hand from my pocket.
+It holds a small preserved green leaf.

 "They always knew."